 Above and below: The early development can occur in late April to early June, depending on seasonal weather.
 Fruit producing plants will typically have two leaves.
 3rd photo above - new shoots emerging with their protective sheaths mottled like snake skin.

 Below: Leaf structure - note that lateral veins do not reach the leaf margin.
-Plants with two leaves (female) will usually bear fruit if a male plant is nearby.
+Plants with two leaves will usually bear fruit if the sexes are on separate plants and a male plant is nearby, otherwise with sexes on the same plant fruiting will usually occur.

 Below: The small flowers develop into large green berries which turn a brilliant red in late summer.
 Most are eaten by birds and small mammals.